chenashkenazi/phone_book/README.md

 ```

 ### Locally
-If you want to run the API locally, you need to make sure to have a Postgres database running and a `.env` file with the database URL.
+If you want to run the API locally, make sure to have a Postgres database running and a `.env` file with the database URL.

 ## Usage
 ### Create new contact
-Create new contact with all its details
+Create new contact with all its details:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"first_name": "John", "last_name": "Doe", "phone_number": "027986482", "address": "Hollywood", "is_favorite": "true"}' http://localhost:8000/contacts/